English Electric Lightning: Further testing

 In 1958 two test pilots from the USAF Air Force Flight Test Center, Andy Anderson and Deke Slayton, were given the opportunity to familiarise themselves with the P.1B.
 Slayton, who was subsequently selected as one of the Mercury astronauts, commented:

 In late October 1958, the plane was officially and formally named "Lightning".
-The event was celebrated in traditional style in a hangar at Royal Aircraft Establishment (RAE) Farnborough, with the prototype XA847 having the name 'Lightning' freshly painted on the nose in front of the RAF Roundel, which almost covered it.
+The event was celebrated in traditional style in a hangar at RAE Farnborough, with the prototype XA847 having the name 'Lightning' freshly painted on the nose in front of the RAF Roundel, which almost covered it.
 A bottle of champagne was put beside the nose on a special smashing rig which allowed the bottle to safely be smashed against the side of the aircraft.
 The honor of smashing the bottle went to the Chief of the Air Staff, Sir Dermot Boyle.

-On 25 November 1958 the P.1B XA847, piloted by Roland Beamont, reached Mach 2 for the first time, the first time in a British aircraft.
+On 25 November 1958 the P.1B XA847, piloted by Roland Beamont, reached Mach 2 for the first time in a British aircraft.
 This made it the second Western European aircraft to reach Mach 2, the first one being the French Dassault Mirage III just over a month earlier on 24 October 1958.